 There is also a quick selection icon next to the date time type drop box in this section, you can click it to quickly select a date time range such as "this week".

 The advanced options are useful when you want to get only the files with special attributes.
-All options are selected by default, if you disabled all options in this area, XSearch won't find any file.
+All options are selected by default, if you disable all options in this area, XSearch won't find any file.

 These options let XSearch search for the files with the selected attributes.

-This is a very important option, if you disable it then XSearch won't search files in sub-folders of the folders you specified.
+This is a very important option.
+If you disable it, then XSearch won't search files in sub-folders of the folders you specified.
 It's not recommended to disable this option unless you know what it means.

 You may have already noticed that XSearch (and most other search programs) will also list the found sub-folders in the search result.
 Sometimes it's just useful to only show the found files, so we provide this option in XSearch.
-If you disabled this option, XSearch will only show found files in its result window.
+If you disable this option, XSearch will only show found files in its result window.

 Cancel current search, same to clicking the button while the search is in progress.